seamapi/fake-seam-connect/README.md

 You will need [Node.js] with [npm] and a [Node.js debugging] client.

-Be sure that all commands run under the correct Node version, e.g., if using [nvm], install the correct version with
+Be sure that all commands run under the correct Node version, e.g., if using [nvm], install the correct version with:

 ```
 $ nvm install
 ```

-Set the active version for each shell session with
+Set the active version for each shell session with:

 ```
 $ nvm use
 ```

-Install the development dependencies with
+Install the development dependencies with:

 ```
 $ npm install